 Exclusion ratio: The percentage of annuity payments that is not subject to taxes and is excluded from gross income.
 It is calculated by dividing the initial investment over the expected payment period, which for lifetime annuity payments is equal to life expectancy.
-For example, if a payment of \$7,500 per year is made to a 65-year-old male annuitant with a 20 year life expectancy and the amount invested was \$100,000, \$5,000/\$7,500, or 66.67%, or each payment is not subject to income taxes until the amount invested is recovered.
-After 20 years the \$7,500 payment is fully taxable at ordinary income rates.
+For example, if a payment of \$7,500 per year is made to a 65-year-old male annuitant with a 20-year life expectancy and the amount invested was \$100,000, 66.7% of each payment is not subject to income taxes.
+This is calculated by dividing the annual payment that will recover the initial investment over 20 years (\$5,000) by the \$7,500 annuity payment.
+After 20 years, the \$7,500 payment is fully taxable at ordinary income rates.